 - Sometimes periodontal disease (gum disease and bone disease) can initiate an infection within the nerve

-Often times the patient can not pin point the tooth that is causing the pain and it is the dentist’s responsibility to locate the problematic tooth.
+Often times the patient cannot pin-point the tooth that is causing the pain and it is the dentist’s responsibility to locate the problematic tooth.

 A tooth consists of one or more roots (which are positioned within the jaw bone) and a crown (which is the portion we use to chew).
 Inside the roots of the tooth there is a system of nerve canals which house the nerves and the blood supply to the tooth.
-When the tooth becomes painful usually it is an indication that the nerve of the tooth has become irritated or infected in which case a root canal therapy is needed.
+When the tooth becomes painful usually it is an indication that the nerve of the tooth has become irritated or infected in which case root canal therapy is needed.

-Root Canal at Las Vegas Preferred Family Dentistry
+Root Canal Las Vegas

 Our root canal dentist will inspect your troubled teeth and perform the procedure fast and as painless as possible.

 - Dr. Jafarifar will anesthetize the tooth using local anesthetic